makspaderin/vue-workshop/README.md

 ## <a name="setup-theme"></a> Setting up the theme project version control

 It is recommended to store the theme in version control.
 One option is to use Git.

-These First a new repository needs to be created.
+The following describes the Github setup process.
+First a new repository needs to be created.
 On Github it can be done by pressing the `+`-icon in the header bar and selecting `New repository`.
 Set up the repository as fits the new project with the form provided.

 Once the empty repository has been created, clone it with `$ git clone your-repositorys-https-address/ssh-address`